Lady Catherine de Bourgh: Behaviour

-In her visit to Hunsford, Elizabeth is able to see how Lady Catherine de Bourgh and Mr Collins behave together; and is shocked; "Elizabeth soon perceived, that though this great lady was not in the commission of the peace for the county, she was a most active magistrate in her own parish, the minutest concerns of which were carried to her by Mr. Collins; and whenever any of the cottagers were disposed to be quarrelsome, discontented, or too poor, she sallied forth into the village to settle their differences, silence their complaints, and scold them into harmony and plenty."
-Meddling in the business of the Overseers of the Poor and the Justices of the Peace are actions of gross impropriety on Lady Catherine's behalf; and Mr Collins's facilitating these actions through retailing to her information given to him by parishoners in confidence amounted to a serious betrayal of trust.
-Subsequently, of course, Mr Collins will similalry abuse information given in confidence, in sharing with Lady Catherine the contents of a letter received by Charlotte; and Lady Catherine will compound the offence by confronting Elizabeth with its revelation of the "patched-up business at the expense of your father and uncles" by which Wickham had been pursuaded to make an honest woman of Lydia; though Lady Catherine was not to know that Elizabeth knew this (and more) from Aunt Gardiner already.
+In her visit to Hunsford, Elizabeth is able to see how Lady Catherine de Bourgh and Mr Collins behave together, and is shocked.
+"Elizabeth soon perceived, that though this great lady was not in the commission of the peace for the county, she was a most active magistrate in her own parish, the minutest concerns of which were carried to her by Mr. Collins; and whenever any of the cottagers were disposed to be quarrelsome, discontented, or too poor, she sallied forth into the village to settle their differences, silence their complaints, and scold them into harmony and plenty."
+Meddling in the business of the Overseers of the Poor and the Justices of the Peace are actions of gross impropriety on Lady Catherine's part, and Mr Collins's facilitating these actions through relating to her information given to him by parishioners in confidence amounted to a serious betrayal of trust.
+Subsequently, of course, Mr Collins will similarly abuse information given in confidence, in sharing with Lady Catherine the contents of a letter received by Charlotte.
+Lady Catherine will compound the offence by confronting Elizabeth with its revelation of the "patched-up business at the expense of your father and uncles" by which Wickham had been persuaded to make an honest woman of Lydia, though Lady Catherine was not to know that Elizabeth knew this (and more) from Aunt Gardiner already.
 Elizabeth sees Lady Catherine as a bully, a hypocrite and a gross abuser of trust - both of her immediate family and of those unfortunate enough to be within her power.